Got a Question?

 This chemical process leaves the wool brittle and weak, like how your hair is before conditioner.
 Unlike your hair, though, this wool does not get conditioned.
 Rather, it is taken through a machine to be spun into yarn.

 Machine spinning cuts down on cost and time, but results in tough yarn.
 By processing the wool and machine spinning the yarn, the yarn swells twice its size.
 This is a trick to make the wool heavier and wider to create the illusion of luxury.

-Wool from New Zealand is cruelty free.
+Wool of New Zealand is cruelty free.
 Extra care and attention goes into the shearing process to secure the safety and well being of the sheep.